- Set the

 - Set the size to the desired size in the Size field.

-- Optionally, you can add labels to the PVC in the Labels field.
+- Add labels to the PVC in the Labels field (Optional).

 - Click Submit.